This lesson is in the early stages of development (Alpha version)

 # Predict values using our trained estimator/model from earlier

-# calculated a RMS error for all data
+# calculated a RMSE error for all data

 Our RMSE for predictions on all penguin samples is far larger than before, so let’s visually inspect the situation: